jodyheavener/code-copilot/README.md

 Required.
 This is an object containing all the tips Copilot can output within its PR comment.
 You'll reference these in your rules below.

-The key should be a unique id, and the value is a string (Markdown supported).
+The key should be a unique ID, and the value is a string (Markdown supported).

 #### `rules`